ridmeh/BehavioralCloning/README.md

 When steering angle is high I modified throttle in drive.py to slow down the car.
 I got this suggestion in some earlier forum and found to be very helpful.

+# Result
+Please download the demo video run.mp4 in the project of [Autonomous Drive](run.mp4)

 # Observations

 1. Project which initially looked simple went very challanging when car would either move in circles or drive into woods.
 After following forum ( which is of immense help) I fixed most of the issues.
 After all trials, car would still not drive straight.
 I later learnt keras was using Theano backend and not TensorFlow.
 Once I switched to TensorFlow, car completed the entire track with no issues in one go.
 Amazing experience.